Pittman knows ‘noise’ with Arkansas these days mainly questioning his status

 “We're either fatigued or we weren’t playing hard enough, or both,” Pittman said when discussing especially the defensive collapse vs. Memphis.

-Maybe Sam might want to pick one or the other.
-Nothing he has said since Saturday afternoon has done much to give people hope.
+He might want to pick one or the other.
+Nothing Pittman has said since Saturday afternoon has done much to give people hope.

 All these options sound like he has no business being the coach.